satishgunjal/satishgunjal.github.io/_posts/svm/2020-06-19-support_vector_machines.md

 # Conclusion
-Remember that, our data id 2D so hyperplane will be a line.
+Remember that, our data is 2D so hyperplane will be a line.
 But if you observe the data closely there is no clear separation between classes that's why straight line is not a good fit, which is obvious from above plots.
 Though the accuracy of poly kernel is less than rbf, but still its best choice for our data.